-In 2021-22, 48 people across Victoria, New South Wales, Queensland and Tasmania graduated from the ASRC Community Advocacy and Power Program (CAPP).
-The

-This year had moments of joy and moments program supports people with lived experience of seeking asylum to become powerful advocates for the refugee community.
+In 2021-22, 48 people across Victoria, New South Wales, Queensland and Tasmania araduated from the ASRC Community Advocacy and Power Program (CAPP).
+The experience of seeking asylum to become powerful advocates for the refugee community.
 CAPP graduates completed over 27 advocacy projects, reaching hundreds of thousands of people with their work through media interviews, opinion pieces, public speaking events and targeted campaigns, led by people directly impacted by the issues that they're advocating for.